 In the interpretation and application of this chapter, all provisions shall be:

-A development permit shall be obtained before construction or development begins within any area of special flood hazard established in § 175-7.
-Application for a development permit shall be made on forms furnished by the Construction Official and may include, but not be limited to, plans in duplicate, drawn to scale, showing the nature, location, dimensions, and elevations of the area in question; existing or proposed structures, fill, storage of materials and drainage facilities; and the location of the foregoing.
+A development permit shall be obtained before construction or development begins, including placement of manufactured homes, within any area of special flood hazard established in § 175-7.
+Application for a development permit shall be made on forms furnished by the Construction Official and may include, but not be limited to, plans, in duplicate, drawn to scale, showing the nature, location, dimensions, and elevations of the area in question; existing or proposed structures, fill, storage of materials, drainage facilities; and the location of the foregoing.
 Specifically, the following information is required: